marziR/DATA533_Lab3/README.md

 # DATA533_Lab3
-testing main functions from lab working on simplified functions only of lab 2 for testin
+Tested main functions from lab 2.
+Simplified functions to allow for testing.
+Included are both files for unittest and TestSuite.